cquinones100/cquinones.com/src/markdown-pages/a-dsl-for-writing-html-in-ruby.md

 This works for the base case, but the base case is very different from the nested case.
 The wrapper needs to know when the block is NOT only a string.
 The wrapper knows this if it has to call a method to render its block.
-The `Wrapper` can be changed to handle this:
+The `Wrapper` can be changed to default to the base case:

 ``` ruby
 class Wrapper